Diversity and Inclusion

 Fundamental Approach

-Discussion by employees with different perspectives and personalities can lead to success in meeting diverse customer needs and delivering peace of mind and confidence.
-Employees are the driving force that supports the Nittobo Group's sustained growth, and each member of our diverse workforce is a valuable asset.
+Discussion by employees with different perspectives and personalities can lead to success in meeting diverse customer needs and providing peace of mind and confidence.
+Employees are the driving force that supports the Nittobo Group’s sustained growth, and each member of our diverse workforce is a valuable asset.
+Nittobo considers it important to create an organization accepting of diversity—an organization in which all individuals can fully demonstrate their capabilities.
+One way of laying the foundation for such a diverse organization is to respect and promote diversity and inclusion.

 Initiatives for Women's Advancement